top of page

 BACKGROUND/BIO

-Immediately the gospel,"His Eye Is on the Sparrow" came to mind.
+Immediately the gospel song,"His Eye Is on the Sparrow" echoed in my ear.

 Upon closer observation, alongside each sparrow, was a different buddy bird playfully frolicking between the leaves or leading the duo in a high-speed chase.

-After looking it up, I learned that these buddy birds were called Finches.
-Similar in size and almost identical in markings, yet lesser known than its more popular counterpart.
+I learned that these buddy birds were called Finches.
+Similar in size, almost identical in markings, yet lesser known than its more popular counterpart.

-I can honestly admit to times in my life where I felt more like the Finch than the Sparrow.
+I can honestly admit to times in my life where I've felt more like the Finch than the Sparrow.
 The lesser-known and, often overlooked one.
-Yet this "buddy bird" was still very much apart of the story and still very much a priority of its Creator.
+Yet this "buddy bird"is still very much apart of the story and still very much a priority of its Creator.

-Our mission is to creatively produce "Finch" stories or the “other's” narrative and unique angle on life’s journey that leads to experiencing the redemptive love and unfaltering presence of God.
+Our vision is for the development and inclusion of "Finch stories" or the often untold and lesser-known perspectives of mainstream storytelling.
+These are narratives of hope through trial and a unique angle on life’s journey leading to experiencing the redemptive love and unfaltering presence of God.

 Our work affirms that as His Eyes are on the Sparrow, they too are on the Finch; and its song is as worthy, welcomed, and as deeply loved as it's counterpart.-